PANFACTORY/PANSLBM2/README.md

 For example, run a program solving 3D steady-state heatsink problem.
 Use MinGW with AVX2, OpenMP and MicrosoftMPI.

-You have to place two files in your working directory to use OpenMPI.
+You have to place two files in your working directory to use MicrosoftMPI.
 - libmsmpi.a
 - msmpi.def